top 5 gardening injuries and back pain in tunbridge wells

 Gardeners with arthritis or existing hand/wrist problems, but anyone can develop symptoms with enough repetition or the wrong tools.

-5. Neck Strain
+5. Upper Back and Neck Strain

 Why it happens?